- Active Service

 - Minimum Guaranteed Benefit

-For members who qualify for primary Social Security benefits, the minimum guaranteed benefit will be equal to 33 1/3 percent of their average final compensation.
+For members who qualify for primary Social Security benefits, the minimum guaranteed benefit will be equal to 33 1/3% of their average final compensation.
 They will receive the minimum guaranteed benefit or the full VRS formula amount, whichever is higher.
-For members who do not qualify for primary Social Security benefits, the minimum guaranteed benefit will be equal to 50 percent of their average final compensation.
+For members who do not qualify for primary Social Security benefits, the minimum guaranteed benefit will be equal to 50% of their average final compensation.
 They will receive the minimum guaranteed benefit or the full VRS formula amount, whichever is higher.

 - Non-Covered Employment

 Non-covered employment is a part-time position with a VRS-participating employer.
 Non-covered positions do not provide eligibility for benefits.
-Part-time positions typically require less than 80 percent of the hours of comparable full-time permanent positions.
-Some full-time positions may be considered non-covered if they are temporary and require less than 80 percent of the hours per year that would be considered full-time and permanent for that position.
+Part-time positions typically require 80% or less of the hours of comparable full-time permanent positions.
+Some full-time positions may be considered non-covered if they are temporary and require 80% or less of the hours per year that would be considered full-time and permanent for that position.

 - Order of Precedence